-UCSB will not consider SAT or ACT test scores when making admissions decisions or awarding Regents and Chancellor’s scholarships for applicants through the fall 2024 application cycle.
+UCSB will not consider SAT or ACT test scores when making admissions decisions or awarding Regents and Chancellor’s scholarships for applicants.
 Students have the option to send SAT or ACT test scores, but those scores will not be used in admissions selection.
 Test scores may be used for coursework placement post-enrollment.
 For details on the UC system, visit the UC Exam Requirement page.

 Transfer students are never required to submit ACT or SAT scores.

 If you attended a high school for three or more years where the language of instruction was English, you do not need to take an English proficiency exam.
 If your language of instruction in high school was not English, you will need to demonstrate English language proficiency.
 You can find more information on the English Language Proficiency page.

-Please note that UCSB will also accept a Duolingo score of 115 or higher to meet the English proficiency requirement for fall 2022 only.
+Please note that UCSB will also accept a Duolingo score of 115 or higher to meet the English proficiency requirement.